Sandy Scene

 First visit: Show up in workout clothes.
 They'll pair you with someone your level.
 Expect to feel completely lost -- that's normal.
 BJJ has a steep learning curve but the community is tight because everyone remembers being the new person.

 Daybreak is a planned community in South Jordan with surprisingly active programming.
-Recurring open mic nights, a community theater group (3-4 shows/year with youth program), summer concert series, cycling club, arts collective, and a musicians network.
+Recurring open mic nights, a community theater group that now goes by Kensington Theatre Company (it started as Daybreak Community Theatre, so the Daybreak name will not find it anymore) and still runs youth programs, summer concert series, cycling club, arts collective, and a musicians network.
 The lake area has sailing and paddling programs too.

 First visit: Check the LiveDAYBREAK calendar for what's happening this week.
 The open mic and community theater are the most teen-friendly entry points.
 It's a walkable neighborhood -- park at Downtown Daybreak and explore.